 Vigorous testing beforehand proves out ultimate success

 Well, I say “instantly,” but, truth is, there was some reasonable degree of “prove out” time invested beforehand.
-Like many strategically run companies, especially large multinationals, this organization needed to be sure of the efficacy of a new potential solution before making such huge changes to their global production infrastructure.
+Like many strategically run companies, especially large multinationals, this organization needed to be sure of the efficacy of a new potential solution before making such huge changes to its global production infrastructure.
 This started with a demo at our facility using the Techcon progressive cavity pumps and the actual silicon material in use at their facilities.
 The results were excellent, so this was followed by a six-week test run at their main factory, and only when these results were also excellent—the difference was clearly night and day—did they implement the progressive cavity pumps on all of their mass production lines.
 By now, they are running several hundred pumps at every assembly line throughout Asia and the results are universally outstanding—consistently meeting up to 99% volume goal over thousands and thousands of devices.

 It is also worthy of note to mention that, although it was the demonstrated consistency that drove their evolution to these pumps, they are finding that some other factors are working to further increase their yields.
 For example, since progressive cavity pumps are continuous flow, they no longer have to stop the line to refill the material, as they did with the incumbent time/pressure pumps.
 Further, although flow rates don’t need to be constantly tweaked as they were before, the occasional need to do so can be accomplished by adjusting the motor speed on the controller, so the operation doesn’t have to be stopped for that either, further ensuring against downtime.